la2050/archive/_projects/2014/mobile-applications-to-connect-volunteers-supporters-to-nonprofits.md

     fragmented.
 We'd be releasing a platform offering the array of tools plus new ones, all inside of one platform and incredibly competitive pricing and sometimes free.
-  cost: >-
-    We believe the $100k will cover the cost of the build out.
-Through sales of the product we plan to maintain the carry costs to continue to support the nonprofits who will be using the tools.
-  budget: "$40k = Full time senior developer/data architect at $100 p/h x 400 hours\r\n$40k = Full time senior front end developer at $100 p/h x 400 hours\r\n$10k = Servers and subscription accounts to manage the development environment\r\n$10k = PR / Marketing for 3 months to build supporting revenue"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'